evillan0315/codegen-cli/README.md

 **4. Generate or Modify Code**

-Instruct the AI to generate or modify code based on a natural language prompt.
+Instruct the AI to generate or modify code based on a natural language prompt via the backend LLM service.
 This is the core functionality.

 ```bash
 # Generate code based on a prompt, scanning the current directory